Frequently

 AlphaTrainer stresses the importance of understanding that what the pilot

 perceives is not always perfectly correlated to Angle of Attack.
-To emphasize

 Who uses